mrds90/PdM_TPFinal/README.md

 ```
 and select edu_ciaa_nxp

-Always the terminal must be in the root path of firmware_v3 to use the command with CIAA Launcher terminal.
+Always the terminal must be in the root path of firmware_v3 to use the make commands with CIAA Launcher terminal.

 ## Author